grant-king/ML_progress/log.md

 **Thoughts:** Trying to figure out some visualizations for Harvest app.
 Reviewed Seaborn basics and added some examples to think about.
 SMTPlib is fun to play around with.
 I'm glad I recently did some of this or I'd maybe have a harder time.
 I'm hoping to try and set up the Harvest output to be sent by email until I can figure out a secure way to deliver a usable app.

+Day 64: April 15, 2019

+**Today's Progress:** TPTM mailer day 3.
+Supplement with Corey Schafer Python mailing review.
+DataCamp practice.
+Continued coursera Mindshift week 2.
+UI automation library with Pywinauto, very brief intro to MS UIA accessibility API.

+**Thoughts:** I need to automate some things, and would like to have some custom accessibility tools at some point.
+I completely missed staying on top of some things last week so trying to catch up on various items.
+I am preparing to plan steering my cirriculum to get back into some computer vision projects after I finish some of these current items.

 # **Links to work:**
 ## Jupyter Notebooks
 #### Movie JSON EDA